ros2/ros2_documentation/source/Contributing/Code-Style-Language-Versions.rst

 Linters
 ~~~~~~~

-Most of these styles and restrictions can be checked with a combination of Google's `cpplint.py <http://google-styleguide.googlecode.com/svn/trunk/cpplint/>`__ and `uncrustify <https://github.com/uncrustify/uncrustify>`__, though we may need to modify them slightly for our above changes.
+We check these styles and restriction with a combination of Google's `cpplint.py <http://google-styleguide.googlecode.com/svn/trunk/cpplint/>`__ and `uncrustify <https://github.com/uncrustify/uncrustify>`__.

 We provide command line tools with custom configurations: